Vietnam.vn - Nền tảng quảng bá Việt Nam

 The satellite internet system is being developed as a public-private partnership and will serve both governments and private customers.
 Of the total cost of €10.6 billion, the EU will contribute €6 billion, ESA will provide €550 million and the private sector will provide more than €4 billion.
 ESA plays a key role in IRIS².

-Under the 12-year concession, ESA will oversee the development activities carried out by the industrial consortium.
-“The signing of IRIS² is a historic milestone for the European space industry,” said Miguel Angel Panduro, CEO of Hispasat.
+Under the 12-year concession contract, ESA will oversee the development activities carried out by the industrial consortium.
+"The signing of IRIS² is a historic milestone for the European space industry," said Miguel Angel Panduro, CEO of Hispasat.

 To not be too dependent on Starlink

-The EU project was launched in the context of Starlink - a high-speed internet network using satellites of American billionaire Elon Musk's SpaceX Company - dominating the field of large satellite constellations.
+The EU project was launched in the context of Starlink - a high-speed internet coverage network using satellites of US billionaire Elon Musk's SpaceX Company - dominating the field of large satellite constellations.

-Starlink currently operates a constellation of more than 7,000 satellites in low Earth orbit, while rivals like Amazon’s Project Kuiper and China’s low Earth orbit internet program are gaining momentum.
+Starlink now operates a constellation of more than 7,000 satellites in low Earth orbit, while rivals like Amazon’s Project Kuiper and China’s low Earth orbit internet program are gaining momentum.

-“We cannot afford to be too dependent,” said EU commissioner for defence and space Andrius Kubilius.
+"We cannot allow ourselves to become too dependent," said EU Commissioner for Defence and Space Andrius Kubilius.

-“It is absolutely vital for Europe to have sovereign capacity and Starlink will never have that,” said Eva Berneke, chief executive of Eutelsat.
+“It is absolutely vital for Europe to have sovereign capacity and Starlink will never be able to do that,” said Eva Berneke, chief executive of Eutelsat.

-However, Politico said the EU's move "is unlikely to keep Elon Musk up at night" as the project has faced delays and cost overruns in the past.
-The European Commission previously promised that IRIS² would start operating this year, but earlier this week EU officials said the target was...
+However, Politico said the EU's move "is unlikely to keep Elon Musk up at night" because the project has faced many problems with delays and costs in the past.
+The European Commission previously promised that IRIS² would start operating this year, but earlier this week EU officials said the target was set for...
 2031.

 Now that the contracts have been signed, the design phase will begin.
-The satellites are scheduled to launch in 2029 in 13 missions using Europe's Ariane 6 rockets.
+The satellites are expected to launch in 2029 in 13 missions using Europe's Ariane 6 rockets.

 China also competes with Starlink for satellite internet

-On December 16, China launched the first satellites of the GuoWang (National Net) large-scale satellite constellation project from the Wenchang Spaceport.
-GuoWang first became known in 2020 when China submitted a dossier to the International Telecommunication Union (ITU) for a satellite constellation project consisting of nearly 13,000 satellites.
+On December 16, China launched the first satellites of the large-scale GuoWang satellite constellation project from the Wenchang Spaceport.
+GuoWang was first known in 2020 when China submitted an application to the International Telecommunication Union (ITU) for a satellite constellation project consisting of nearly 13,000 satellites.

 Considered a Chinese version to counter SpaceX's Starlink (USA), GuoWang has the mission of providing global broadband Internet services while meeting China's national security goals.